nltp-ashes/Western-Goods/README.md

 > ```
 > • New storylines :
 >    - Added a first act (3 tasks) centered around a mysterious event regarding a helicopter used by mercs to smuggle goods into the Zone;
->    - Added a second act (2 tasks), where, after prooving yourself, one of dushman's clients tasks you with a very special mission;
+>    - Added a second act (2 tasks), where, after prooving yourself, one of dushman's clients tasks you with a very special mission.
 > • MCM integration :
 >    - Added loot factor settings : one for coprse loot and one for trader loot;
 >    - Added an option to have more guided tasks;
 >    - Added a debug mode that prints information in the console/log to make troubleshooting easier;
 >    - Added a compatibility section, where you can enable patches when WG is unable to autonomously detect the other conflicting addon;
->    - Moved addon removal into a check box in MCM;
+>    - Moved addon removal into a check box in MCM.
 > • New items :
 >    - Added a new tech item : a BIC lighter, usable to light cigarettes and campfires;
 >    - Added three new magazine : European Car magazine, EVO magazine and Gameland magazine;
->    - Added six new food items : Oreo, Mon Cheri, Ferrero Rocher, Toblerone, French MRE and a sandwich;
+>    - Added six new food items : Oreo, Mon Cheri, Ferrero Rocher, Toblerone, French MRE and a sandwich.
 > • Other additions :
 >    - Added psy-health regen when reading magazines (configurable in MCM);
 >    - Added the ability for the western goods trader to transport via helicopoter the player to certain locations after finishing act 1;
->    - Added encyclopedia entries for some items/characters in the PDA's guide;
+>    - Added encyclopedia entries for some items/characters in the PDA's guide.
 > • Other changes :
 >    - Changed most of the icons for items to newer, high quality ones;
 >    - Changed the corpse loot generation logic : you can now get multiple items per corpse (upto five by default, configurable in MCM);